 Non-renewable Energy

-Colorado has a long history of non-renewable energy production from coal to petroleum and natural gas to coalbed methane and oil shale.
-Current detailed statistics may be found at the Colorado Energy Overview as compiled by the US Energy Information Administration.
+Colorado has a long history of non-renewable energy production from coal to oil and natural gas to coalbed methane and oil shale.
+Current detailed statistics may be found at the Colorado Energy Overview (opens in a new window) as compiled by the US Energy Information Administration (opens in a new window).

 The estimated value of Colorado coal production in 2015 was $675 million, decreasing to $602 million in 2019.
 In 2020, the estimated value of statewide coal production was $441 million, giving Colorado the rank of thirteenth largest among coal producing states.
 The overall decreasing trend in coal production is due primarily to the increased nationwide use of natural gas and renewable energy.
 Coal from the state is mostly bituminous and sub-bituminous—with both underground and surface mines currently in operation on the Western Slope—and is characterized by its high heat, low sulfur, low to medium ash, and low mercury content.